francescobuonaroti/Automatic-File-Sender-Via-Mail/README.md

 ## Requirements

 - Python 3.6+
-- A Gmail account with an App Password
+- A Gmail account with an App Password (see this: https://support.google.com/accounts/answer/185833?hl=en)

 ## Setup